Ideon-Technologies/.github/.github/pull_request_template.md

 Link to the corresponding Jira story: [DOP-1234](https://ideon-technologies.atlassian.net/browse/DOP-XXXX)

 ## Screenshots
-Please add screenshots of the application before your changes with context for the problem, and after your changes with your proposed solution.
-You can add arrows or shapes to highlight the change/s being made.
+Please include screenshots of the application before and after your changes.
+Ensure to provide context for the problem and how your changes address it.
+Feel free to use arrows or shapes to highlight the areas affected.

 Before:

+_(Provide a screenshot of the application before your changes)_

 After:

+_(Provide a screenshot of the application after your changes)_

 ## Type of Change
 Please tag this PR with one or more of the following labels: